jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

   (a) the superannuation rights and obligations of the judicial officers specified in subsection (1) who are contributors under Part 4 or Part 5 or Part 5A of the Government Superannuation Fund Act 1956, being rights fixed at the commencement of this Act by any of those Parts and other provisions of that Act; and
   (b) the superannuation rights and obligations of those judicial officers specified in subsection (1) who are not contributors under Part 4 or Part 5 or Part 5A of the Government Superannuation Fund Act 1956.
-(3) The Authority shall, in making a determination under subsection (2)(b), determine— (a) the maximum amount that in any year may be paid by way of superannuation subsidy in respect of any judicial officer who chooses to contribute to any registered superannuation scheme; and
+(3) The Authority shall, in making a determination under subsection (2)(b), determine— (a) the maximum amount that in any year may be paid by way of superannuation subsidy in respect of any judicial officer who chooses to contribute to any retirement scheme; and
-  (b) the contribution that the judicial officer must make to that registered superannuation scheme in order to be entitled to any of the subsidy referred to in paragraph (a), expressed as a ratio of the subsidy to the officer's contribution.
+  (b) the contribution that the judicial officer must make to that retirement scheme in order to be entitled to any of the subsidy referred to in paragraph (a), expressed as a ratio of the subsidy to the officer's contribution.
 (4) Any maximum amount determined under subsection (3)(a) may be expressed as either a specified monetary amount or a percentage of salary, either of which may vary according to any category of judicial officer.
 (5) Nothing shall prevent the holder of any one particular judicial office from being treated as a category of judicial officer for the purposes of subsection (4) if the Authority considers it to be appropriate.
 (6) Any reference in this section to judicial officer includes any person appointed to the office of Solicitor-General.
-(7) For the avoidance of doubt, it is hereby declared that the Crown's liability to any registered superannuation scheme to which a judicial officer referred to in subsection (2)(b) chooses to contribute shall be limited to payment of such subsidy as may be determined pursuant to subsection (3).
+(7) For the avoidance of doubt, it is hereby declared that the Crown's liability to any retirement scheme to which a judicial officer referred to in subsection (2)(b) chooses to contribute shall be limited to payment of such subsidy as may be determined pursuant to subsection (3).
-(8) In this section registered superannuation scheme means any superannuation scheme that is registered under the Superannuation Schemes Act 1989.
+(8)
 (9) A determination to which subsection (1) or (2) applies is a legislative instrument for the purposes of the Legislation Act 2012, but is not required to be presented to the House of Representatives under section 41 of that Act and is not a disallowable instrument for the purposes of that Act.

 ### 12C Allowances